codeguy/php-the-right-way/README.md

 <http://www.phptherightway.com>

+### Translations

+If you are interested in translating _PHP: The Right Way_, feel free to fork a copy on github and publish to your own GitHub Pages account.
+We'll link to translations from the primary document.

 ## Why

 There's been a lot of discussion lately about how the PHP community lacks sufficient, credible information for programmers new to PHP.
 This repository aims to solve this problem.